Microbial toxin: Bacterial

 Toxinosis is pathogenesis caused by the bacterial toxin alone, not necessarily involving bacterial infection (e.g. when the bacteria have died, but have already produced toxin, which are ingested).
 It can be caused by Staphylococcus aureus toxins, for example.

 Examples

 Clostridial

 There are over 200 Clostridium species in the world that live in mundane places such as soil, water, dust, and even our digestive tracts.
 Some of these species produce harmful toxins such as botulinum toxin and tetanus toxin among others.
-Most clostridium species that do have toxins typically have binary toxins with the first unit involved in getting the toxin into the cell and the second unit cause cellular stress or deformation.
-Clostridial toxins are widespread and aid in the production of many diseases in humans and other organisms.
-Clostridial toxins are known to aid in gastrointestinal diseases and there is a wide range of mechanisms that clostridial toxins take to invade or enter the cell of the host.
-Pore forming bacterial toxins are common and have a very interesting way of entering or invading the host's cell.
-The mechanism that clostridial toxins follow includes clostridia forming pores and then the pores inserting themselves into the cell membrane of cells.
-Clostridial toxins have the ability to damage or alter the cell membrane damaging the extracellular matrix of the organism.
+Most Clostridium species that do have toxins typically have AB toxins with part of the toxin involved in cellular entry and the other element delivering a toxic cargo, that is often an enzyme into the cell.
+Clostridial toxins are widespread and are common causes of disease in humans and other organisms.